BTEC National Extended Certificate Level 3

 Availability & Details

-Students should normally have achieved at least five GCSEs at grade 9-4, including a 4 in English.
+You should normally have achieved at least five GCSEs at grade 9 – 4, including a 4 in English.
 Alternatively, if you have studied at Level 2, you should have achieved a merit or above.
-Vocational courses are an ideal qualification for students who prefer coursework.
 To study this course, you should have formal experience of two of the disciplines such as BTEC/GCSE in a Performing Arts subject, external dance, acting or singing grades (I.S.T.D, LAMDA, Trinity etc.) or regular experience via a youth theatre, school musicals, Rock Challenge or similar.
+Vocational courses are an ideal qualification for you if you prefer coursework.

 Lessons activities are varied, from practical technique classes to creative workshops to written analysis tasks.
 We also organise a huge range of trips to theatres, visiting workshops, alongside many opportunities to perform at College.
 This is a really exciting course for anyone who wishes to pursue a career within the Performing Arts Industry.